binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Tools such as free and open source [ArpON (ARP handler inspection)](http://arpon.sourceforge.net/) do the whole job plus a lot more.
 There is also [ArpWatch](http://linux.die.net/man/8/arpwatch) and others.

+If you have a decent gateway device, you should be able to install and configure Arpwatch

 Thoughts on [mitigations](http://www.jaringankita.com/blog/defense-arp-spoofing)